-Here at GoToMyApartment, we’re story tellers – plain and simple.
+Here at GTMA, we’re storytellers – plain and simple.
 But you already knew that.
 But did you also know that our media team is made up of filmmakers?
 That’s right, we don’t just do the pointing and shooting.
 Shots are planned out, carefully constructed, and flawlessly executed (pat on the back).

 That’s not to say we don’t run into obstacles along the way.
 The biggest challenge we face in filming the same apartment features over and over again is finding new ways to keep the subject matter interesting and “fresh”.
 Not all apartment communities are the same, so all apartment video tours shouldn’t be either.
 That’s why we’re determined to give each video its unique “style”.